Search Site

 Deferred

-Up to 48 months of in-school deferment of principal and interest and additional deferment of principal and interest during the 12-month grace period.
-Loan must be fully repaid within 15 years of the end of the grace period.
+Up to 48 months of in-school deferment of principal and interest and an additional 12 months of deferment of principal and interest during grace period for clerkship, then 15 years repayment after grace period.

 There is no penalty for early repayment on the MEFA Law School loan.